How can we help you today?

 File upload size or format limits

 Many websites set server limits on file size, type, or request length.
-If an upload exceeds those limits (or uses an unsupported format), the server may reject the request and return a 400 error instead of processing it.
+If you’re uploading files that exceed those limits (or use an unsupported format), the server may reject the request and return a 400 error instead of processing it.

 Malformed requests (advanced cases)